Free · No Sign-up Required

 Build Muscle with Resistance Training

-Add 3–4 resistance training sessions per week.
+Add 3–4 sessions per week.
 Each pound of muscle burns 6–10 extra calories daily at rest.
-Over time, 10 extra pounds of muscle raises your BMR by 60–100 cal/day.
+Ten extra pounds of muscle raises BMR by 60–100 cal/day over time.

 2